ii41/ts-lsp-hint/README.md

 when run without this option used.
 Then why do I still get it with an empty `tsconfig.json`?

-If we try to explicit disable this via `tsconfig.json`, we still get this hint.
+If we try to explicitly disable this via `tsconfig.json`, we still get this hint.
 After all, disabling something that is off by default doesn't change anything.

 In addition, `// @ts-ignore` doesn't turn off the hint either.